 The following civilians died during the Second World War:

-For more information on the Hertford War Memorial and to access the web archive please Click Here
+Please click the button below for more information on the Hertford War Memorial and to access the web archive